 Every year there are new subtle differences employers need to anticipate within the Fair Credit Reporting Act and the Equal Employment Opportunity Commission.
 For example, new Ban the Box legislation at the local level and the use and access of criminal history reports seem to be changing by the day.
 Employers have to adjust to the new Salary History Bans, meaning employers can’t use any previous salary information to set compensation – even if the applicant discloses it themselves.

 As far as the Ban the Box Laws, it’s more than anticipated many of these laws will be amended to expand their reach.
-Several states did in 2018 as they work to expand what employers must comply in regards to asking potential employees about their criminal history.
+Several states did in 2018 as they work to expand what employers must comply in regard to asking potential employees about their criminal histories.
 Most of the laws begin with government employees, then they expand to include government contractors.
 Eventually, it is anticipated these laws would apply to all hires.

 Trend #2: The job market will continue to be candidate-friendly, making background screening steps more important than ever